kshaffer/courses/as2-assess.md

 - dictate/transcribe syncopated rhythms in compound meter, quickly and without an instrument (dotted-eighth-note beats) – 1x.

 ## Melodic pitch elements – 15 objectives ##

+ To receive an A, a student must pass at least 13.5 objectives; B, 12; C, 10.5; D, 9.

 #### Unit I (weeks 1–3) ####